Live from the Southern Command in sunny South Florida.

 Let's shoot for the worst we can be.

-Let's let's go for bad.
+Let's go for bad.

 By the way, folks, you want to hear something funny?

-You know, they always have these big movie posters.
+The people putting out Al Gore's movie, you know, they always have these big movie posters.

-Uh, and Gore's movie poster is a picture of a hurricane forming out of a smokestack.
+And Gore's movie poster is a picture of a hurricane forming out of a smokestack.

 His name, this is his movie.

-He's the narrator, he's the producer, he's the star.
+He's the star.

-His name is nowhere in any of the posters or advertising for this movie of his, an inconvenient truth.
+His name is nowhere in any of the posters or advertising for this movie of his, An Inconvenient Truth.

 But this movie, Inconvenient Truth, features no mention of Al Gore.